-In case you do just want to learn how to take good pictures of your cat on your smartphone and improve your selfie game, there are several online and even physical courses you can take, like iPhone photography school and Henry’s school of Imaging.
+In case you do just want to learn how to take good pictures of your cat on your smartphone and improve your selfie game, there are several online and even physical courses you can take, like iPhone Photography School and Henry’s School of Imaging.

 This will often not require you as much time or money investment as a professional photography class, so it is a great option when your budget it short, or your time limited.

 And move aside Kim Kardashian!
-Once you get some of those tips you’ll never be using your bad angle again
+Once you get some of those tips you’ll never be using your bad angle again.

-#2 Good cameras are expensive
+#2 Good cameras are expensive.

 Now, if your goal is not to dethrone the queen of the selfie game, you will most likely need to buy a professional camera.

 There are professional cameras for every need and budget, but they are seldom cheap.
-This can give you time to think if this is a hobby or an investment, and how much do you want to spend on a camera.
+This can give you time to think if this is a hobby or an investment, and how much you want to spend on a camera.

 I would recommend you to get advice from a professional photographer, or even from the place you’ll be taking the course because a camera can sometimes be a make-or-break decision.

-There are so many options to choose from, so many brands, types, and resolution that it is best to “sleep on this” and not take it too lightly.
+There are so many options to choose from, so many brands, types, and resolutions that it is best to “sleep on this” and not take it too lightly.
 After all, a camera can go from a few hundred dollars, up to a lot more than you can afford to waste if the camera is not good for you.

 Also, you should consider the pros and cons of having an analog or digital camera, and the brand you’ll be using.
 The only harder decision than this one would be to choose whose character you hate the most, King Joffrey or Ramsay Bolton.
 Spoiler free, I promise.

-#3 Not all courses are fit for the type of camera you have
+#3 Not all courses are fit for the type of camera you have.

 As I said on the subject before, cameras matter, a lot.
 And not all the courses are fit for the same kind of camera.